dxrcy/phonet/README.md

     // Run tests and display only failed tests draft.run().display(DisplayLevel::OnlyFails, true);

+    // Create a generator for random words
-    // Generate 10 words, each between 5 and 8 in length, and print each println!("Randomly generated words:");
+    // Each with a length between 5 and 8 (inclusive)
+    // Generation is done lazily, similar to an iterator println!("Randomly generated words:");
+    let mut words = draft
+        .generator(5..=8)
+        .expect("Failed to create word generator");

+    // Generate 10 random words
-    for word in draft.generate(10, 5..8).expect("Failed to generate words") {
+    for _ in 0..10 {
-        println!(" - {}", word);
+        println!(" - {}", words.next());
     }
 }
 ```